tytydraco/yessleep/out/Im_No_Hero.md

 I put on my best innocent girl voice.

 “Dad it was terrible!
-Dr.Nefario was showing me his latest invention, some kind of electric laser suit or something when it started short circuiting.
+Dr.Nefario was showing me his latest invention, some kind of electric laser suit or something.
+But then it started short circuiting.”

-I flew inside to try and stop him but it was too late.”
+“I flew inside to try and stop him but it was too late.”
 I said, looking at the ground in faux sadness.

 Dad embraced me again, somehow this time even tighter.

 “It’s OK kiddo.
 Don’t beat yourself up about it.
 You tried to save him, that’s what matters.”

-I looked at him with teary eyes.
+I looked at him with teary, doe-like eyes.

  “I know Dad, I really did.”